 On demand digitization

 If you need a few items for personal or scholarly use you can submit a on demand digitization request that can be digitzed and put online in full in accordance with Canadian Copyright Law.
-If you're books is still covered under copyright you can digitize what you need using one of our DIY scanning stations or you can make a document delivery request. *Please note we reserve the right to restrict the number of items to 10 per request.
+If your books are still covered under copyright, you can digitize what you need using one of our DIY scanning stations or you can make an article or chapter scan request. *Please note we reserve the right to restrict the number of items to 10 per request.

 Once your request has been approved we will prepare a file for digital delivery within 10 working days.
 After the file is delivered, we will add a copy to our repository and catalogue for others to find and use.